victorcodess/blog/clw0p61dz000209ib2hsi1vun.md

 2. **Create a basic component:**

 Let's create a simple component to play around with.
-Inside the `src` folder, create a new file named `MyComponent.js`.
+Inside the `src` folder, create a new file named `my-component.tsx`.
 Here's a basic structure for our component:

 ```typescript
 import React from 'react';